Second Battle of Villers-Bretonneux: Fourth Army counter-attack

 About noon the 1st Battalion of the Sherwood Foresters had attempted a counter-attack.
 The British 25th Brigade was considered for an attack but this was cancelled.
 A tank with troops from the 2nd Royal Berkshire Regiment made a spontaneous attack from the north, pushing the German line back about 150 yd.
 General Henry Rawlinson had responded even before he received orders from Marshal Ferdinand Foch to recapture the town.
-At 9:30 a.m. he ordered an immediate counter-attack by the Australian 13th Brigade under Brigadier General Thomas William Glasgow and the 15th Brigade under Brigadier General H. E. "Pompey" Elliott, both in reserve, though the 13th Brigade had suffered many casualties at Dernancourt nearby.
+At 9:30 a.m. he ordered an immediate counter-attack by the Australian 13th Brigade under Brigadier General Thomas William Glasgow and the 15th Brigade under Brigadier General Harold "Pompey" Elliott, both in reserve, though the 13th Brigade had suffered many casualties at Dernancourt nearby.
 Rawlinson intended an enveloping attack, the 15th Brigade attacking north of the town and the 13th Brigade attacking to the south.
 British troops would support and the 2nd Battalion, Northamptonshire Regiment and the 22nd Durham Light Infantry would follow through in the gap between the Australians and "mop up" the town, once it was isolated.
 Artillery support was available but since German positions were unknown and to avoid alerting the Germans, there was no preparatory barrage to soften up the German positions.
 Instead the artillery would bombard the town for the hour once the attack began and then move its line of fire back beyond the line held by the Allies before the German attack.

 Meanwhile, the 14th Brigade held its positions to the north, and provided guides to the 15th Brigade.
 The attack took place on the night of 24/25 April, after a postponement from 8:00 p.m.
 Glasgow argued that it would still be light, with terrible consequences for his men and that the operation should start at 10:00 p.m. and "zero hour" was eventually set for 10:00 p.m.
 The operation began with German machine gun crews causing many Australian casualties.
 A number of charges against machine-gun posts helped the Australian advance; in particular, Lieutenant Clifford Sadlier of the 51st Battalion, was awarded the Victoria Cross, after attacking with hand-grenades.
 The two brigades swept around Villers-Bretonneux and the Germans retreated, for a while escaping the pocket along a railway cutting.
 The Australians eventually captured the German positions and pushed the German line back, leaving the German troops in Villers-Bretonneux surrounded.
 The British units attacked frontally and suffered many casualties.
 By 25 April, the town had been recaptured and handed back to the villagers.
 The battle was a great success for the Allies, who had defeated the German attempt to capture Amiens and recaptured Villers-Bretonneux while outnumbered; the village remained in Allied hands to the end of the war.